Daleep Singh: Career

-During the most acute phase of the COVID-19 pandemic in 2020, Singh was Executive Vice President and Head of the Markets Group at the Federal Reserve Bank of New York.
+During the most acute phase of the COVID-19 pandemic in 2020, Singh was executive vice president and head of the Markets Group at the Federal Reserve Bank of New York.
 In this capacity, Singh was reportedly responsible for implementing most of the emergency lending programs put in place by the Federal Reserve to backstop the economy.

 Biden Administration

 He was appointed by President Biden as Deputy National Security Advisor at the National Security Council and deputy director of the National Economic Council in mid-February 2021.

-Before the invasion of Ukraine, Singh led the Administration’s efforts to launch a democratic alternative to China’s Belt and Road Initiative, craft a digital assets strategy, develop a global pandemic preparedness fund, and reform the World Bank.
+Before the invasion of Ukraine, Singh led the Administration’s efforts to launch a competitor to China’s Belt and Road Initiative, craft a digital assets strategy, develop a global pandemic preparedness fund, and reform the World Bank.